ahuigo/ahuigo.github.io/post/py/py-debug-except-and-trace.md

     > info threads

-好像失效了: If you have Python extensions installed, you can enter: https://wiki.python.org/moin/DebuggingWithGdb
+好像失效了: If you have Python extensions installed, you can enter: https://wiki.python.org/moin/DebuggingWithGdb
 On linux, you can attach gdb to the process and get a python stack trace with some gdb macros.
 Put http://svn.python.org/projects/python/trunk/Misc/gdbinit in ~/.gdbinit, then